chevere/docs/get-started/README.md

 While Chevereto drove initial development, Chevere is a different organization with its own goals.

 > Both [Chevere](https://chevere.org) and [Chevereto](https://chevereto.com) are made by the same developer, [Rodolfo Berrios](https://rodolfoberrios.com) (Hello!).

+## Acknowledgements

+* [DocSearch](https://docsearch.algolia.com/) by Algolia for providing the search functionality in this documentation.
+* [JetBrains](https://www.jetbrains.com/opensource/) for providing software licensing for all their suite.